 In other words, she's into them but still emphasizes the importance of getting fiber through food.
 "People should not attempt to get all of their fiber from beverages," Largeman-Roth says.
 "The primary sources should be fruits, veggies, and whole grains."

 That said, she is into what these high-fiber drinks are made with, particularly the Jerusalem artichoke inulin.
 "Jerusalem artichoke, aka sunchoke, is a fantastic source of prebiotic fiber thanks to the inulin it contains," she says.
 But she does say that it is known to cause gas.
 "So don’t be surprised if you feel that effect after drinking these beverages," she says.
 She also calls out that both Olipop and Halfday pack a lot of fiber into one can, which may be more than some people are used to getting at once.
 "If you’re using these beverages to wash down a bean burrito or a large salad, keep in mind that you may experience some bloating.
 It might be best to have these types of drinks between meals instead of with meals," she says.

-The bottom line: Food is still the best place to get your fiber.
+The bottom line: Food is still the best place to get your fiber, so if you're looking for a quick high-fiber breakfast, a fruit- and veggie-packed smoothie is still the way to go.
 But these canned fiber-filled drinks can help play a role in upping your intake if you're not getting enough.
 And, hey, it's a heck of a lot more nutrient-rich than soda.

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.